 Women pregnant with multiples will tend to experience swelling earlier than their singlet counterparts.
 Waist expansion also occurs far more rapidly.

-As the abdomen grows, pregnant women may start to worry about stretch marks.
-For women who started the pregnancy at a normal weight, stretch marks are not a problem that can be solved with a special diet or cream.
-If they happen, the body was genetically predisposed to have stretch marks.
+As your belly grows, you may start to worry about stretch marks For women who started the pregnancy at a normal weight, stretch marks are not a problem that can be solved with a special diet or cream.
+If they still happen, the body was likely genetically predisposed to have stretch marks.
 Being pregnant and overweight increases the chances of having stretch marks during pregnancy and after birth.